Banu Najiyah revolt

-The Banu Najiyah Revolt was a Kharijite uprising against the Caliphate of Ali led by Al-Khirrit bin Rashid.
+The Banu Najiyah Revolt was a Kharijite uprising against the authority of the fourth Rashidun caliph Ali ibn Abi Talib led by Al-Khirrit ibn Rashid who was previously Ali's governor of Ahwaz.
 Khirrit gathered support from various factions that had refused to pay the Sadaqah tax and were generally opposed to Ali during the turmoil of the First Fitna.
 Khirrit also gained support from local Christians and fought against Ali's forces on the coasts of the Persian Gulf, where he was ultimately defeated.

 Background

-In 658–659, Al-Khirrit bin Rashid, who had fought alongside Ali during the Battle of the Camel and the Battle of Siffin, declared his opposition to the Caliph.
+In 658–659, Al-Khirrit ibn Rashid, who had fought alongside Ali during the Battle of the Camel and the Battle of Siffin, declared his opposition to the Caliph.
 He approached Ali with 30 horsemen and stated, "By God, 'Ali, I will not obey your orders nor pray behind you, and tomorrow I shall separate from you."

-Ali asked Khirrit to debate the authoritative precedents of the Qur'an with him.
-After hearing this, Abdallah bin Fuqaym urged Khirrit not to leave Ali, but Khirrit insisted he would make his decision only after the discussion.
-Mudrik bin al-Rayyan then told Abdallah that he too would follow Khirrit if he defected.
-Abdallah informed Ali of the situation and suggested imprisoning Khirrit, but Ali refused to imprison Khirrit before he had committed an act of open opposition.
+Ali asked Khirrit to debate the authoritative precedents of the Quran with him.
+After hearing this, Abd Allah ibn Fuqaym urged Khirrit not to leave Ali, but Khirrit insisted he would make his decision only after the discussion.
+Mudrik ibn al-Rayyan then told Abd Allah that he too would follow Khirrit if he defected.
+Abd Allah informed Ali of the situation and suggested imprisoning Khirrit, but Ali refused to imprison Khirrit before he had committed an act of open opposition.